 - A blockage in your fistula may cause high venous pressures during your dialysis.

-The blood vessels that are connected to the fistula are subjected to higher rates of blood flow and pressure.
-Often, this results in the formation of scar tissue, causing narrowing of the fistula or blood vessels.
-A fistulagram can identify exactly where the artery or vein is blocked, how severe the blockage is, and what is causing the blockage.
+The blood vessels that are connected to the fistula get higher rates of blood flow and pressure.
+Often, this can make scar tissue form.
+Scar tissue narrows the fistula or blood vessels.

 Preparing for a Fistulagram